edrlab/thorium-reader-doc/epub-doc/en/src/pages/100_forewords.md

 support new users discovering the software as well as providing the missing links for the experimented readers.

+This user guide limits itself to providing details on features and actions.
+Aside from it you'll find dedicated ressources in the app itself or on the <a href="https://thorium.edrlab.org/en/th3/"><span>online support webpages </span></a>

 </section>
 <section class="filet">